ComputerMentorsGroup/MTA-HTML5/lesson 6/README.md

 * Christmas Card
 * Be My Valentine
 * Thank You
+* Or think of this as a start screen to a video game you're making.

 **Criteria for the Lesson 6 webpage:**
 * Create a greeting that uses any transform effect.